It was a school reunion like no other.

-I spent the evening checking name tags, chatting it up with folk, collecting autographs and, of course, snapping photos.
-At times, I was torn from being a participant in an exciting event to a reporter covering it.
+I spent the evening checking name tags, chatting it up with people, collecting signatures for my school year book and snapping photos.
+I was torn from being a participant in an exciting event to someone covering it.

-When we graduated we were fresh-faced, innocent teens who didn’t know much.
-We “grew up” and … 50 years later … walked into the Civic Centre as grey-haired and no-haired judges, lawyers, surgeons, nurses, teachers, principals, electricians, supervisors, pilots, engineers, environmentalists, you name it.
+We graduated as fresh-faced, innocent teens who didn’t know a lot.
+We “grew up” and … 50 years later … walked into the Civic Centre as grey-haired and no-haired judges, lawyers, doctors, nurses, teachers, electricians, pilots, engineers, you name it.

-While some arrived back in Campbellton that night with luggage, no one had any baggage.
-That’s noteworthy because, let’s face it, life can be messy.
-I heard no one complain about the cards they’d been dealt.
+While some arrived in Campbellton that night with luggage, no one had baggage.
+That’s noteworthy because life is messy.
+I heard no one complain about the cards they’d been dealt in life.
 A cutesy way of putting it is that if anyone had pain, they sure weren’t one.

-Not only did I feel good [and, yes, stressed about being in a room with so many people; sorry it’s a silly condition I have], I was proud to be back in Campbellton and at the school reunion.
+Not only did I feel good [and, yes, a bit stressed about being in a room with so many people], I was proud to be back home … and at this special event.